akyoto/q/docs/readme.md

 ### Any editor extensions?

+**Neovim**: Planned.

 **VS Code**: Clone the [vscode-q](https://git.urbach.dev/extra/vscode-q) repository into your extensions folder (it enables syntax highlighting).

-**Neovim**: Planned.

-### Why Go and not language X?
+### Why is it written in Go and not language X?

-Because of readability, maintainability and great tools for concurrency.
+Because of readability and great tools for concurrency.
 The implementation will be replaced by a self-hosted compiler in the future.

 ### How do I pronounce the name?

-/ˈkjuː/ just like `q` in the English alphabet.
+/ˈkjuː/ just like `Q` in the English alphabet.

 ### I can't contribute but can I donate to the project?